DDonts/test_exercise/README.md

     return: List of cases

 #### Add new case
-Creating a new case for user.
+Creating a new case by access_token of user.

 You have to provide access_token in Authorization header, name, description and end_time of case.